jangko/nimLUA/README.md

 "newFoo `->` constructor" have special meaning, it will create constructor on lua side with special name: `new`

-operator `->` on non constructor will behave the same as other binder overloaded proc will automatically resolved by their params count and types
+operator `->` on non constructor will behave the same as other binder.

+overloaded proc will automatically resolved by their params count and types

 destructor will be generated automatically